NTAP/rfc8312bis/draft-ietf-tcpm-rfc8312bis.md

 ## Concave Region

-When receiving an ACK in congestion avoidance, if CUBIC is not in the AIMD-friendly region and *cwnd* is less than *W<sub>max</sub>*, then CUBIC is in the concave region.
+When receiving a new ACK in congestion avoidance, if CUBIC is not in the AIMD-friendly region and *cwnd* is less than *W<sub>max</sub>*, then CUBIC is in the concave region.
 In this region, *cwnd* MUST be incremented by